 Meters are attached to all the TV sets within the households of the sample in the Providence-New Bedford market which contains approximately 624,000 television households.
 The meters gather TV ratings information on a daily basis.
 This information is used by local television stations, local cable systems, advertisers and their agencies to make programming decisions.
 WSBE-TV broadcasts at a minimum of sixteen hours daily, 365 days a year.
 The overall average number of households that view WSBE-TV programming during the ratings period are measured on a weekly basis.
 Viewing time is broken down into three categories: weekday daytime (7:00 AM - 6:30 PM Monday - Friday), primetime (8:00 PM - 11:00 PM Monday - Saturday and 7:00 PM - 11:00 PM Sunday) and all day (7:00 AM - 1:00 AM Sunday - Saturday).
 The objective is to increase the number of households viewing WSBE-TV/Rhode Island PBS to a number that reflects a 10 percent increase over the same ratings period for the prior year.
+Values for FY 2006 and FY 2007 reflect corrections of those previously reported.
 Rhode Island Public Telecommunications Authority Average Annual Household Viewership of WSBE-TV/Rhode Island PBS Programs (Primetime) (Figures are in thousands)

 This indicator measures the average number of households viewing WSBE-TV/Rhode Island PBS programs during primetime during November, February, May, and July of each fiscal year.
 The measure is consistent with the station's mission of educating, informing, inspiring and entertaining.
 Measuring our performance is accomplished through an outside media research company (Nielsen), which measures markets by use of meters with some diary supplementation.
 Meters are attached to all the TV sets within the households of the sample in the Providence-New Bedford market which contains approximately 624,000 television households.
 The meters gather TV ratings information on a daily basis.
 This information is used by local television stations, local cable systems, advertisers and their agencies to make programming decisions.

 WSBE-TV broadcasts at a minimum of sixteen hours daily, 365 days a year.
 The overall average number of households that view WSBE-TV programming during the ratings period are measured on a weekly basis.
 Viewing time is broken down into three categories: weekday daytime (7:00 AM - 6:30 PM Monday - Friday), primetime (8:00 PM - 11:00 PM Monday - Saturday and 7:00 PM - 11:00 PM Sunday) and all day (7:00 AM - 1:00 AM Sunday - Saturday).
 The objective is to increase the number of households viewing WSBE-TV/Rhode Island PBS to a number that reflects a 10 percent increase over the same ratings period for the prior year.
+Values for FY 2006 and FY 2007 reflect corrections of those previously reported.
 Rhode Island Public Telecommunications Authority Average Annual Household Viewership of WSBE-TV/Rhode Island PBS Programs (All Day) (Figures are in thousands)